-As the sun shines down on Earth, different areas can collect different amounts of solar power.
+As the sun shines down on the Earth, different areas can collect different amounts of solar power.
 San Diego, California, for example, is a warm and sunny city that gets a lot of intense sunlight throughout the year.

 In fact, all of Southern California is an ideal place for solar energy collection.

-A California solar power companies installing in this area use solar thermal collectors, which absorb heat energy from the sun.
+California solar power companies in this area use solar thermal collectors, which absorb heat energy from the sun.
 This energy is then used to heat water or make electricity.
 If a system is big enough, the cells that turn sunlight into electricity can even make enough electricity for a whole neighborhood.

 - Solar Energy